-(2) Interest expense includes the portion of the facility agent fee applicable to the drawn portion of the DB Credit Facility and non-usage fee includes the portion of the facility agent fee applicable to the undrawn portion of the DB Credit Facility.
+(1) Interest expense includes the portion of the facility agent fee applicable to the drawn portion of the DB Credit Facility and non-usage fee includes the portion of the facility agent fee applicable to the undrawn portion of the DB Credit Facility.

-As of December 31, 2020, December 31, 2019 and December 31, 2018 the outstanding balance on the DB Credit Facility was \$244,000, \$230,000 and \$57,000, respectively, and NMFDB was in compliance with the applicable covenants in the DB Credit Facility on such dates.
+As of December 31, 2021, December 31, 2020 and December 31, 2019 the outstanding balance on the DB Credit Facility was \$226,300, \$244,000 and \$230,000, respectively, and NMFDB was in compliance with the applicable covenants in the DB Credit Facility on such dates.

-NMNLC Credit Facility-The Revolving Credit Agreement (together with the related guarantee and security agreement, the "NMNLC Credit Facility"), dated September 21, 2018, by and between NMNLC, as the Borrower, and KeyBank National Association, as the Administrative Agent and Lender, was structured as a senior secured revolving credit facility and matured on September 23, 2020.
+NMNLC Credit Facilities-The Revolving Credit Agreement (together with the related guarantee and security agreement, the "NMNLC Credit Facility"), dated September 21, 2018, by and between NMNLC, as the Borrower, and KeyBank National Association, as the Administrative Agent and Lender (the "NMNLC Revolving Credit Agreement"), was structured as a senior secured revolving credit facility and matured on September 23, 2020.
 The NMNLC Credit Facility was guaranteed by the Company and proceeds from the NMNLC Credit Facility were able to be used for funding of additional acquisition properties.

-The NMNLC Credit Facility bore interest at a rate of LIBOR plus 2.50% per annum or the prime rate plus 1.50% per annum, and charged a commitment fee, based on the unused facility amount multiplied by 0.15% per annum (as defined in the Revolving Credit Agreement).
+The NMNLC Credit Facility bore interest at a rate of LIBOR plus 2.50% per annum or the prime rate plus 1.50% per annum, and charged a commitment fee, based on the unused facility amount multiplied by 0.15% per annum (as defined in the NMNLC Revolving Credit Agreement).
 For the year ended December 31, 2020, interest expense, non-usage fees and amortization of financing costs were \$0, \$33 and \$11, respectively.
 For the year ended December 31, 2019, interest expense, non-usage fees and amortization of financing costs were \$64, \$44 and \$87, respectively.
-For the year ended December 31, 2018, interest expense, non-usage fees and amortization of financing costs were \$47, \$11 and \$28, respectively.
-The NMNLC Credit Facility matured on September 23, 2020.
-As of December 31, 2019 and December 31, 2018, the outstanding balance on the NMNLC Credit Facility was \$0 and \$0, respectively, and NMNLC was in compliance with the applicable covenants in the NMNLC Credit Facility on such date.